EnricoMendez/lines_vineyard/README.md

 Download the simulation using the guide in the section of "Software used" subsection "Simulation" of this README.

 Once you have the simulation running in Gazebo, add two boxes and make them into two large walls to the side of the Jackal.
-As shown in the nect image:
+As shown in the next image:

 ![alt text](https://github.com/EnricoMendez/lines_vineyard/blob/main/images/imagen_2022-12-02_013723225.png?raw=true)

+Then, open the navigation node located in the scripts folder.

+$ cd ~/catkin_ws/src/lines_vineyard/scripts/
+$ nano navigation_node.py

+Comment line 24 and uncomment line 25 of the file and save the changes.

+Now you can run the code.

+$ cd ~/catkin_ws/
+$ rosrun lines_vineyard navigation_node.py

 #### Physical platform

+To use this code in a physical platform is needed a robotic paltform and a camera connected to it.
+For this work we used the robot Jackal of Clearpath and connected a webcam model Logitech C525.

+Install the Software indicated in the section of "Software used" subsection "Webcam" of this README.
+When is done you can turn on the camera to start navigating.

+$ COMANDO PARA ENCENDER LA CAMARA

+Finally, run the ROS node.

+$ cd ~/catkin_ws/
+$ rosrun lines_vineyard navigation_node.py

 #### Rosbag test

+### Rviz

 # Software used